jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-1/chapter-1.md

 date=  2015-09-30
 author=  "Adam Smith"
 image=  "/covers/tms.jpg"
-linkb=  "/research/smith/theory-moral-sentiments/part-1/section-2/chapter-5"
+linkb=  "/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3"
-linkbtext=  "Chapter 5"
+linkbtext=  "Chapter 3"
-linkf=  "/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2"
+linkf=  "/research/smith/theory-moral-sentiments/part-2/section-1/chapter-2"
 linkftext=  "Chapter 2"
 +++

 ## Introduction

-1 Merit and Demerit are another set of qualities ascribed to mankind's actions and conduct, distinct from propriety or decency.
+{{< s v="1" >}} Merit and Demerit are another set of qualities ascribed to mankind's actions and conduct, distinct from propriety or decency.
 - Merit is the quality deserving reward.
 - Demerit is the quality deserving punishment.

 These are the objects of a distinct species of approbation.

-2 Feelings have two aspects or relations=
+{{< s v="2" >}} Feelings have two aspects or relations:

 1. In relation to the cause which excites it
   - An action's propriety or decency depends on the suitableness of the feeling, which creates the action, to the cause which excites it.